-- If you are not going to be productive with that money – Borrowers who will use funds for anything other than an investment of some sort will be financially better off by continuing to aggressively pay off the loans.
+- If you are not going to be productive with that money – Borrowers who will use funds for anything other than an investment of some sort will be financially better off by continuing to pay off the loans aggressively.
 The only time someone is better off by just paying the minimum is if they are using the extra money to generate more money.

 - You want to eliminate the payment from your debt to income ratio – Borrowers who plan on buying a house may be better off paying off their student loans rather than investing.
 This is because student debt that is completely eliminated will improve your debt-to-income ratio.

 - You hate debt and would rather not owe the money – Some people just want to get debt off their ledger.
-One less bill is one less thing to worry about.
+One less bill is one less worry.
 That peace of mind has real value.
-If paying off the loan quickly helps you sleep better at night, there is nothing wrong with aggressively paying it off.
+If quickly paying off the loan helps you sleep better at night, there is nothing wrong with aggressively paying it off.

 As student loan interest rates decrease, the options for borrowers increase.
-For the borrowers who have low interest student loans, or those who refinance at lower interest rates, planning for the future might mean paying a little less towards student debt and a little more towards retirement.
+For the borrowers who have low-interest student loans, planning for the future might mean paying a little less towards student debt and a little more towards retirement.